 Frequently asked questions

-Will my homeowners insurance cover the full replacement cost?
+Will my insurance pay for the entire roof replacement cost?

-Should I install Class 4 impact-resistant shingles as an upgrade?
+Should I choose Class 4 impact-resistant shingles for my replacement roof?

 Wind/hail deductible notice